Traces of cyanide discovered alongside 6 victims found dead in a Bangkok hotel room, Thai police say

 BANGKOK (AP) — The chief of the Thai police forensic division said Wednesday that police have found traces of cyanide in the cups of six people found dead in a central Bangkok luxury hotel.

-The bodies were found Tuesday in Grand Hyatt Erawan Hotel in downtown Bangkok.
-Upon checking hotel records, there were no other visitors to the room apart from the six that were found, police said.
-They had last been seen alive when food was delivered to the room on Monday afternoon.
+The bodies were found Tuesday in the downtown hotel Grand Hyatt Erawan Bangkok.
+Upon checking hotel records and security footage, there were no other visitors to the room apart from the six that were found, police said.

 Lt.
 Gen. Trairong Piwpan, chief of the Thai police force's forensic division, said there were traces of cyanide in the cups and thermoses that police found in the room, but initial results of an autopsy are expected Thursday.

-The suspected motive for the deadly act may have been about money invested with one by a husband and wife, who felt it was not being properly used, said Noppasin Punsawat, Bangkok deputy police chief, citing information obtained from relatives of the victims.

-The Vietnamese and United States Embassies have been contacted over the deaths, and the American FBI is involved in the investigation, said Prime Minister Srettha Thavisin.
+The Vietnamese and United States Embassies have been contacted over the deaths, and the American FBI was en route, said Prime Minister Srettha Thavisin.

+A husband and wife among the dead had invested money with two of the other victims, suggesting that money could be a motive, said Noppasin, citing information obtained from relatives of the victims.
+The investment was meant to build a hospital in Japan and the group might have been meeting to settle the matter.

+The six had last been seen alive when food was delivered to the room on Monday afternoon.
+The staff saw one woman who received the food, and security footage showed the rest arriving one by one to the room shortly after.
+No one was seen leaving and the door was locked from the inside.
+A hotel maid found them Tuesday afternoon when they failed to check out of the room.

+Noppasin said Wednesday that a seventh person whose name was part of the hotel booking was identified by police as a sibling of one of the six victims, who left the country on July 10.
+Police believe the seventh person had no involvement in the deaths.

-When asked if the news would affect a conference with the Russian Energy Minister at the hotel later today, Srettha said it was unlikely.
+When asked if the news would affect a conference with Russian Energy Minister Sergei Tsivilev at the hotel later Wednesday, Srettha said it was unlikely.
 “This wasn’t an act of terrorism or a breach in security, everything is fine.”

-in 2023, the country was rocked by reports of a serial killer who had poisoned 15 people with cyanide.
-Sararat Rangsiwuthaporn, or “Am Cyanide” as she would later be called, poisoned 15 people who she owed money to and became the country’s first female serial killer.

-He said the case appears to be personal and would not impact the safety of tourists.

 Credit: AP